 You can also turn these into lactation bites if you’re a nursing mom.
 Add 3 tablespoons of brewer’s yeast to up your milk supply and now you’ve got treats that you can claim just for yourself… no need to share!

 I now eat these almost everyday when I’m running around the house keeping up with Grace.
-If I need a quick snack I can take upstairs with me, I take one from the fridge and head up.
+They live up to their name of energy bites, because boy do I need them!
 I love how refreshing they are since they’re kept cold.
 Mikey also loves to take these to work.
 Since he can’t really take breaks, he is able to pop one of these in his mouth and keep working.
-As you can probably tell, we love these around here!
+We love these around here!

 These no-bake, easy to make energy balls are the best!